Polymath-Saksh/VM_ASM_python/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Software Copyright

+NAND2Tetris course offered by Shimon Schoken and Noam Nissan © 2017 Shimon Schocken and Noam Nisan

 ## Author

 Written by Saksham Kumar (polymath_saksh)

-NAND2Tetris course offered by Shimon Schoken and Noam Nissan (© 2017 Shimon Schocken and Noam Nisan)

 © 2023 Saksham Kumar